numpy/numpy/doc/source/docs/howto_build_docs.rst

 Note that you can eg. install NumPy to a temporary location and set the PYTHONPATH environment variable appropriately.

-After NumPy is installed, install scipy since some of the plots in the random module require `scipy.special` to display properly.
+After NumPy is installed, install SciPy since some of the plots in the random module require `scipy.special` to display properly.
 Now you are ready to generate the docs, so write::